jdmulloy/ss_demo/README.md

 aws_key.example file

 # Keypair
-You will need to specify the keypair name of the machine running ansible in the cloud formation template file at files/cf.json
+The default keypair name is centos.
+If your keypair name is different you must change it in the cloud formation template located at files/cf.json.

 # Running Ansible